farrencc/COTHROM_education/content/module_0/index.md

 ### 2. Where Am I in the System?

-Every address in Ireland falls within a specific Electoral District.
+Every address in Ireland falls within a specific Electoral Division.
 Understanding your ED is the first step to understanding redistricting.

 [Explore Lesson 2: Find Your ED →](find_your_ed.md)